gdbroman/broman.blog/_posts/2020-06-15-go-meta-on-your-own-risk.md

 That a part of your reality, and by extension, ego - dies.

 And we don’t want to let that happen - now do we?

+> People may spend their whole lives climbing the ladder of success only to find, once they reach the top, that the ladder is leaning against the wrong wall.
+>
+> <cite>- Thomas Merton</cite>

 Go meta on your own risk.